On Basis Constructions in Finite Element Exterior Calculus: Finite Element Spaces

 \section{Finite Element Spaces}

-In this section we introduce two families of barycentric differential forms over a simplex and find geometrically decomposed bases.
-Throughout this section, we let $T$ be a simplex of dimension $n$, let $r \in \bbN_{0}$, and let $k \in [0:n]$. \\
+In this section we discuss two families of barycentric differential forms over simplices and find geometrically decomposed bases.
+Throughout this section, we let $T$ be a simplex of dimension $n$, let $r \in \bbN_{0}$, and let $k \in [0:n]$.

-In the sequel, we are particularly interested in the following two spaces of barycentric differential forms:
+We are particularly interested in the following two spaces of barycentric differential forms:

 We also consider subspaces of differential forms with vanishing traces: